scupit/gcmake-rust/README.md

 The tool is now fully installed and ready to go.

-To get started, try creating a new project with `gcmake-rust new 'your-project-name'`.
+To get started, try creating a new project with `gcmake-rust new root-project 'your-project-name'`.
 After stepping through the initializer, you will have a fully functioning CMake-compatible project.

+## Getting Started

+After [building and installing GCMake](#installation), step through the project initializer with `gcmake-rust new root-project 'your-project-name'`.
+Once it finishes, you'll have a fully working, fully CMake compatible project.

+After making any change to *cmake_data.yaml* in your project, run `gcmake-rust` to regenerate the *CMakeLists.txt* and *Config.cmake.in* files and re-run all validation checks.

 ## GCMake Repository Links